 Driving under the influence is a significant criminal offense that involves statutory consequences and a criminal record.
+The DUI attorneys at Rubin, Glickman, Steinberg & Gifford can help you fight these charges; fill out our contact form for a free initial consultation.
 The penalties associated with a conviction may include fines, jail time, license suspension, alcohol safety school, probation, and the installation of an ignition interlock device.
 In Pennsylvania, DUI penalties are categorized according to the number of times the driver has been arrested and the driver’s blood alcohol content at the time of their arrest.
 The legal limit for any Pennsylvania driver is 0.08 percent, meaning that any driver whose BAC is over that level can face increasingly more severe consequences if convicted.

 The gravity of Pennsylvania’s DUI penalties is enough to convince many drivers charged to do whatever it takes to find and retain the best possible defense attorney.
 Skillful defense strategies may be the difference between a conviction and an acquittal or between license suspension and an Accelerated Rehabilitative Disposition (ARD).
 See our DUI chart below for details on penalties that you can expect if you’ve been charged and convicted of driving under the influence of alcohol.

 Consequences of a First-Time DUI in Pennsylvania

 If you are arrested for an undetermined blood alcohol content level or a BAC under .099 percent, you may face the following charges:

 - A fine of $300.

 - Probation time of up to six months.